Role of Duty Cycle in Burst-Modulated Synthetic Jet Flow Control: Introduction

 \begingroup \endgroup

 The fluidic performance of SJAs is often evaluated using the momentum coefficient, which quantifies the momentum imparted by the SJA relative to the freestream flow.
-Various definitions of the momentum coefficient have been proposed by different researchers.
-The momentum coefficient for burst-modulated SJAs is not only influenced by the peak-to-peak voltage ($\mathrm{V_{pp}}$) but also the DC, as highlighted by \citet{Margalit2005}.
+The momentum coefficient for burst-modulated SJAs is not only influenced by the peak-to-peak voltage ($\mathrm{V_{pp}}$) but also by the DC, as highlighted by \citet{Margalit2005}.
 While previous research has often focused on enhancing momentum addition through increased signal amplitude at a constant DC, the blowing ratio ($C_B$) and momentum coefficient ($C_\mu$) have often been used interchangeably as measures of jet strength.
-In this study, the momentum coefficient is defined as the ratio of the momentum imparted by the synthetic jet to the incoming flow momentum over the entire actuation cycle, aligning with the definition proposed by \citet{Taylor2015}:
+In this study, the momentum coefficient is defined as the ratio of the momentum imparted by the synthetic jet to the incoming flow momentum over the entire jet area and actuation cycle:

 where $\rho_\infty$ is the freestream fluid density, $A_f$ is the projected control area for a single jet, and $\overline{I_j}$ is the time-averaged jet momentum given by: